-MP Emma Lewell-Buck joined Save South Tyneside Hospital campaigners in South Shields town centre today as they raised funds for the cause.
+MP joins Save South Tyneside Hospital campaigners in town centre fundraising drive

 The South Shields Labour MP has backed the campaign since it launched a year ago in response to the downgrading and closure of vital services at the hospital.

 Mrs Lewell-Buck joined supporters of the campaign on King Street as they looked to raise funds to help pay for a potential legal challenge against the changes to services.

 As part of the fundraising drive, around 10 people with collection buckets were speaking to residents and listening to their concerns regarding the hospital.